danielbodnar/awesome-stars/README.md

 ## analytics

+- [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
 - [hyperdxio/hyperdx](https://github.com/hyperdxio/hyperdx) - Resolve production issues, fast.
 An open source observability platform unifying session replays, logs, metrics, traces and errors.
 - [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
 - [HariSekhon/Diagrams-as-Code](https://github.com/HariSekhon/Diagrams-as-Code) - Cloud & DevOps Architecture Diagrams-as-Code in Python and D2 languages